If needed, you are asked to arrange your own hotel accommodation.

 Smoking is prohibited inside the course venue and the exhibition area.

-Spine surgeons, trauma surgeons and other health professionals involved with treatment of spinal trauma.
+Spine surgeons, neuro surgeons, radiotherapists, (radiation)oncologists, rehabilitation specialists and other health professionals involved with treatment of metastatic spinal disease.

 No transportation passes will be provided.
 When arriving at Schiphol Airport you can best take a train to the Utrecht Central Station.

 The Netherlands has an excellent public transport network including trains, trams, buses and metro.
 A disposable paper ticket is probably the best option if you only plan to use the train, bus, tram or metro once.
 However, the OV-chipcard can save you money if you plan to use the train, bus, tram or metro more frequently.
 You can credit this card with funds, and top them up at the yellow ticket machines, which are operated by the national train carrier ‘Nederlandse Spoorwegen’.

 It’s easy to buy an OV-chipcard at a station.
 Just follow the on-screen prompts at the yellow ticket machines, or ask for one at a service desk.